fitbl4nk/bl4nk.kr/content/blog/CyberSpace CTF 2024 - ez-rop/index.md

 ```

 ### Return Oriented Programming
 Now we need to spawn shell using the payload.
-While there weren't many `pop` gadgets, checking IDA revealed usable gadgets were removed and the problem intended solving using these four gadgets.
+While there weren't many `pop` gadgets, IDA revealed most of gadgets removed and the challenge intended solution using these four gadgets.

 ```
 # mov rdi, rsi gadget